 They may already know who they might talk to if they were worried or upset, but it can be helpful to take this a step further and discuss how they would talk to a trusted adult.

-All children and young people may find it difficult at points to talk to someone they trust about something that’s worrying or upsetting them.
+All children and young people may find it difficult at points to talk to someone they trust about something that’s worrying or has upset them.

 All children should be able to identify: